chrisjonesonline/notes/README.md

 - Losing the link makes the note **permanently unrecoverable**
 - Collaboration is trust-based — anyone with the link can edit, and the last save wins (no version history or conflict resolution)
 - The link should only be shared through secure channels (e.g. Signal, encrypted email, or in-person)
 - Encryption protects note content, **not** metadata.
 The server can still see note IDs, access times, and IP addresses.
-Use a VPN or Tor for better privacy
+Use a VPN or Tor for better privacy.
 - Browser security matters.
-Malicious **extensions** or **compromised devices** can access plaintext before encryption or after decryption
+Malicious **extensions** or **compromised devices** can access plaintext before encryption or after decryption.
 - No rate limiting.
-Don't be an asshole and create 1,000,000 notes
+Don't be an asshole and create 1,000,000 notes.

 ### Additional Privacy & Security Protections
 The application includes standard security hardening against common web attacks: